satijalab/seurat-object/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs, or NOTEs
+There were no ERRORs, WARNINGs

+There was one NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: ‘Paul Hoffman <seurat@nygenome.org>’

+New maintainer:
+  Paul Hoffman <seurat@nygenome.org>
+Old maintainer(s):
+  Paul Hoffman <nygcSatijalab@nygenome.org>

+We are switching email addresses for the maintainer

 ## Downstream dependencies